 Edge Processing Capabilities

 On-camera AI processing reduces bandwidth requirements by analyzing video locally and transmitting only relevant events.
-This edge computing approach enables real-time decision-making without cloud latency, critical for immediate safety responses.
+This edge computing approach enables real-time decision-making without cloud latency, critical for timely safety responses.

-Spot AI's platform exemplifies this approach, turning existing cameras into intelligent sensors that detect forklift near-misses, PPE violations, and unsafe behaviors in real-time.
+Spot AI's platform exemplifies this approach, turning existing cameras into smart sensors that detect safety hazards like PPE violations or blocked egress paths.
 By processing video at the edge, organizations maintain responsiveness while minimizing network load.

 Cloud and Hybrid Architectures